Diva1010/Tile-Game/README.md

 Welcome to Tile Game!
+This Game is created using vanilla Javascript and Bootstrap CSS.
+You can use any styling library or even plain CSS.

-//To open and run the Game:
+To open and run the Game:
 Open tilegame.html in any comfortable browser.

-//To Play:
+To Play:
  * Re-arrange the numbers in ascending order with the blank cell at the lower right.
  * A numbered tile can only move if it is horizontally or vertically adjacent to the blank cell.
  * Each movement of a tile counts as a single move.